-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal Audit's Scope of internal In-house Mr. Emmanuel B. Corporate Internal role is to provide an audit includes the De Pano Audit, headed by independent, objective examination and Corporate Audit assurance and consulting evaluation of the Executive, reports services within the Company's risk functionally to the Company designed to add management, Audit Committee value and improve the controls, and of the Board of Company's operations. processes.
-Directors.
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal Audit's role is to provide an Scope of internal audit includes the In-house Mr. Emmanuel B. De Pano Corporate Internal Audit, headed by independent, objective assurance and consulting examination and evaluation of the Corporate Audit Executive, reports services within the Company designed to add Company's risk management, functionally to the Audit Committee value and improve the Company's operations. controls, and processes. of the Board of Directors.